-His biography would not be complete without discussing his role as an educator.
-In 2003, he was chosen by the Kennedy Center to teach and perform in West Africa as part of their Jazz Ambassador program.
-Since then, he has given hundreds of lectures and master classes and has taught all over the world at institutions which include: The Banff Centre, Berklee College of Music, Siena Jazz, Universidad Veracruzana, Conservatorium Van Amsterdam, Musik Akademie Basel, Conservatorie de Paris, University of Manitoba, Conservatorio de Música de Puerto Rico, Manhattan School of Music, San Francisco Conservatory of Music, Columbia University, Princeton University, The Kimmel Center, UMass-Amherst and the Brubeck Institute.
-He is also a permanent faculty member at The New England Conservatory and The Manhattan School of Music, as well as serving as the Artist-In-Residence for The Zucherman Institute at Columbia University.
-But perhaps what best reflects his commitment to education and cements his growing reputation as a "cultural ambassador", is a program that he founded in 2011, called Caravana Cultural.
+Zenón has given hundreds of lectures and master classes and has taught all over the world, at institutions including Conservatoire de Paris, San Francisco Conservatory of Music, Columbia University, Princeton University, The Kimmel Center, The Banff Centre, Siena Jazz, North Texas University, Conservatorium Van Amsterdam, Musik Akademie Basel, Georgia State University, Conservatorio de Música de Puerto Rico, UMass Amherst and UCLA.
+He is also a faculty member in the Music & Theater Arts Department at MIT, as well as the current Visiting Scholar for the Harmony and Jazz Composition Department at Berklee College of Music.
+But perhaps what best reflects his commitment to education and cements his growing reputation as a cultural ambassador is Caravana Cultural, a program he founded in 2011.